So, we get asked pretty frequently, you know, what’s the difference between normal wear and tear and what’s a resident charge.

 So, there’s a lot, obviously, this is not normal.
 If I remember right, it looked like something was dripping down from this panel.

 So, I don’t know if somebody spilled something and just didn’t bother to, you know, try to clean it up or what.

 But, you know, that’s either going to need to be cleaned up or painted over.

-So, you know, that’s a tenant charge.
+So, you know, that’s a resident charge.
 Same thing for these four photos down here.

 These are all pretty large wall spots.